Oath of Allegiance (Australia): Pledge of Commitment for citizenship

 The prospective citizen has the option of making the pledge with or without the words "under God".

-There have been no changes since.
+The pledge differs from the oath, as the former is "the [thing] one swears by", while the latter is a "[promise] to which one binds oneself in swearing by things".

 Australian Citizenship Affirmation

 There is also a variant known as the Australian Citizenship Affirmation that was first recited at Galston Park in NSW on Australia Day 1999 that reads: